-- Code42 environment versions 4.x on all platforms
+Code42 environment versions 5.x on all operating systems

 - The issue occurs only when the following conditions are met:

-- Your Code42 environment has a master server and at least one storage server.
+- Your Code42 environment has a authority server and at least one storage server.

-- An admin has removed the storage server from its destination on the master server.
+- An admin has removed the storage server from its destination on the authority server.

 - You reinstall the Code42 environment on the storage server without first deleting the .identity file.